nniiicc/LIS-570-Au2020/syllabus.md

 Religious Accommodations
 Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
 The UW’s policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy (https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/).
 Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form (https://registrar.washington.edu/students/religious-accommodations-request/).

-## Required Readings

 ## Related Courses
-For a complementary, quantitative emphasis, see iSchool faculty Jacob Wobbrock's Coursera course [Designing, Running and Analyzing Experiments]().
+For a complementary, quantitative emphasis, see iSchool faculty Jacob Wobbrock's Coursera course [Designing, Running and Analyzing Experiments](https://www.coursera.org/learn/designexperiments).

 You can also take more advanced courses in research methods at the iSchool: